galaxyproject/galaxy-hub/content/events/2023-10-09-Single-Cell-Galaxy-Workshop-Freiburg/index.md

 title: Workshop on Single-cell Data Analysis with Galaxy
 date: '2023-10-09'
 days: 5
-tease: "In this workshop sceintists learn single-cell data analysis on Galaxy.
+tease: "In this workshop sceintists learn single-cell data analysis using Galaxy.
 There is no requirement of any programming skills."
 continent: EU
 location:
   name: "University of Freiburg, Germany"